-(I am so happy to have my article published in the Healthy Living Section of Tallahassee Woman Magazine’s August/September 2017 issue.
+(This article is published in the Healthy Living Section of Tallahassee Woman Magazine’s August/September 2017 issue.
 I love writing and sharing ways to live healthfully.
-I had a great time brainstorming and researching.
+I had a great time brainstorming and researching for this project.
 The best part was watching Sleepless in Seattle to prepare for the theme!
 The topic covers the importance of sleep for a healthy life and tips to get the restful nights you deserve.)

 “Sleepless in Tallahassee”